ChristianAA/robot-framework-example/README.md

 # Robot Framework example

-This repository contains the base setup of an UI testing project, using Robot Framework
+This repository contains the base setup of an UI testing project, using Robot Framework + Selenium Library

 A simple search in DuckDuckGo to check that results are displayed is used as example

 # Requirements

-* Python 3.7.X
+* Python 3.12.X
 * pip and setuptools
 * [venv](<https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/>) (recommended)
+* Chrome and Firefox

 # Instalation